akouao/quarkus-lab/README.md

 11. Click 'Create and open'

-12. Look forward to Quarkus' wow-ing you!
+12. Look forward to Quarkus wow-ing you!